pauldennis2/TextQuest/JsonApiDoc.md

 * chest - Optional
 * bossFightFileLocation - boss fights are stored separately as their own JSON file.
 This is a name of a file in the "encounters" directory.
 Optional
 * hiddenItems - you can "hide" items here in a map corresponding to their location.
 So if something is hidden by the fountain, it won't turn up when the player types "loot".
 They would have to "search fountain".
+* features - every room can have a list of "Features".
+Features are mainly a part of how the room is described - they can also be used in other ways (such as Mirror features being used in the Shine Puzzle).

 Triggers (all Optional)
 * onHeroLeave - a place to add triggers for when the Hero leaves a room.
 Mapped by direction.